Stakeholder Theory: The State of the Art

 The ethical training future managers need to be successful in today’s challenging business world.
 For readers interested in an in-depth introduction of business ethics that emphasizes the role of ethics as a critical part to management success.

-Business, Value Creation, and Society, R. Edward Freeman, Mette Morsing, Jeremy Moon, general editors, Cambridge University Press
+R. Edward Freeman, Mette Morsing, Jeremy Moon, editors

 This series currently includes seven volumes: